 The accuracy of the test data is 97.3%.

-In this article, we discussed an out-of-the-box classifier in Machine Learning, i.e., Support Vector Machine.
-We learned about hyperplanes, maximal margin, support vector classifiers, and support vector machines.
-We also learned about different kernel functions and then implemented our SVM model on the famous iris dataset.
+This article discussed an out-of-the-box classifier in Machine Learning, i.e., Support Vector Machine.
+We learned about hyperplanes, maximal margins, support vector classifiers, and support vector machines.
+We also learned about different kernel functions and implemented our SVM model on the famous iris dataset.
 We hope you enjoyed the article.

 Enjoy Learning!
 Enjoy Algorithms!